rousan/ByteVault/README.md

 ## Installation

- Here `CMake` is used as build tool, so at first compile it with `CMAKE` and run.
+ Here `CMake` is used as build tool, so download project files and compile it with `CMAKE` and run it.

 ## Contributors